 The following must be submitted to the Admissions Office to be considered for admission (December 31, 2023 is the deadline for early decision):

 - Official high school transcript or GED (must have completed at least a high school level Biology and Chemistry with labs within the past 10 years; must also have had at least one year of algebra)

-- ACCUPLACER – scores must meet or exceed the MCCS recommendations on all on all four sub-sections: Sentence Skills, Reading Comprehension, Arithmetic and Elementary Algebra OR
+- ACCUPLACER – scores must meet or exceed the MCCS recommendations on all on all three sub-sections: Sentence Skills, Reading Comprehension, and Quantitative Reasoning OR

 - PLEASE NOTE: Candidates who fail to meet the standard on placement testing will be deferred.